-Are there any restrictions on the amount of waste that can be applied to this exemption?
+Are there any restrictions on the type or amount of waste I can use under this exemption?

-No, the WARR Levy Regulations do not apply any restrictions on the amount of waste that can be exempted under regulation (5)(1)(d).
+No, the WARR Levy Regulations do not apply any restrictions on the amount of waste that can be exempted under regulation 5(1)(f).
 In the application, the licensee must state the total amount of waste that the exemption relates to and provide information to substantiate the amount claimed.